ethanhackney/mykern/README.md

 # mykern
-bares bones kernel from osdev
+bares bones kernel from osdev. run with (run with qemu-system-i386 -cdrom myos.iso)